San Francisco Arts & Athletics, Inc. v. United States Olympic Committee: The arguments

-The Supreme Court granted certiorari; it was the first explicitly homosexual rights case to be heard before the Court since 1967 in the pre-Stonewall era (although the Bowers v.
+The Supreme Court granted certiorari; it was the second explicitly homosexual rights case to be heard before the Court since 1967 in the pre-Stonewall era (although the Bowers v.
 Hardwick sodomy laws case had been heard the year before).
 The SFAA was represented before the court by openly gay San Francisco attorney Mary C. Dunlap.
 It was also represented by the American Civil Liberties Union.
 The USOC was represented by well-known Washington trial lawyer Edward Bennett Williams.

 During the March 24, 1987, oral arguments, the SFAA said it was denied use of the word "Olympic" due to its being a gay organization, and that the USOC as an agent of the U.S. government could not do so.
 Dunlap felt that she was likely to lose the case going in, a pessimism that increased when her planned line of argument was derailed by questioning from the bench.